Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Wool production with emphasis on animal welfare and land management.

-Requirements: Farms must adhere to the Five Freedoms of animal welfare, implement progressive land management practices, and ensure social welfare for workers.
+What are the Requirements: Farms must adhere to the Five Freedoms of animal welfare, implement progressive land management practices, and ensure social welfare for workers.
 Third-party audits verify compliance, and the standard prohibits mulesing.

-Description: The RWS is a voluntary global standard, established by Textile Exchange, that certifies wool from farms demonstrating best practices in animal care and land stewardship.
+What does it mean: The RWS is a voluntary global standard, established by Textile Exchange, that certifies wool from farms demonstrating best practices in animal care and land stewardship.
 It provides a robust chain of custody from farm to final product, allowing consumers to trust the ethical sourcing of wool in their purchases.

 Link: Responsible Wool Standard - Textile Exchange